Lugano Airport

 Lugano Airport (Note: Aeroporto di Lugano, Flughafen Lugano-Agno, Aéroport de Lugano, Eroport da Lugano) is a regional airport located 4 km west of the Swiss city of Lugano, approximately 80 km north of Milan, in the municipalities of Agno, Bioggio and Muzzano.
-It lies closer to the village of Agno than to Lugano itself, and is sometimes known as Lugano-Agno.
-Around 200,000 passengers use the airport each year, using some 2,400 flights.
+It lies closer to the village of Agno than to Lugano itself, and is sometimes referred to as Lugano-Agno.
+Around 200,000 passengers use the airport each year, using approximately 2,400 flights.
 There are also limited freight operations, a flying club and flight school.
 The headquarters of Darwin Airline were located at the airport prior to its bankruptcy.

 The airport is situated on land owned by the city of Lugano, whilst management is the responsibility of Lugano Airport SA, whose shares are owned by the canton of Ticino (12.5%) and the city (87.5%).
 The company has 73 employees, and an annual turnover of 10 million Swiss francs.